chaoss/grimoirelab-sigils/README.md

 Generic Dashboards for GrimoireLab
 ==================================

+This repository contains several set of panels collections to be used with [GrimoireLab KiBiter](https://github.com/chaoss/grimoirelab-kibiter) and additional tools to manage them.

+Available collections are:

+* `cauldron`: set of custom panels used by Bitergia in [Cauldron](https://cauldron.io) (*legacy*)
+* `sigils`: set of panels included by default in GrimoireLab deployment
+* `chaoss-gmd-code-dev`: set of panels for the metrics defined by [CHAOSS Growth-Maturity-Decline (GMD) Working Group (WG) for Code Development](https://github.com/chaoss/wg-gmd/blob/master/focus_areas/code_development.md)

 Each of the files found in this directory are a JSON file that contains all of the information related to a Kibana dashboard.
 This usually has information about the following artifacts:
 * Original indexes where the information come from.